 When someone cuts their calories the thought is that the body will only use fat as fuel.
 What more commonly happens is that, along with fat, the protein within your muscles are broken down and used as energy.
 This is why so many people in a caloric deficit see massive scale-related progress in the first few weeks; their bodies are breaking down muscle tissue and they’re losing weight, but it’s not necessarily fat.
 While this may be a short-term solution, it is sabotaging people in the long run.

-A calorie deficit can have its place in an effective and successful fat loss program.
+A calorie deficit is essential in an effective and successful fat loss program, but you need to be mindful of how large your deficit is.
 Keep in mind that the fastest you can lose fat safely is at an average of 1 lb per week.
 There will be weeks where the scale doesn’t budge and then there will be weeks where you drop 2 lbs.
 Look at your journey from the perspective of a year and you will be setting yourself up for success.

 Step 1 – Calculate Your Daily Caloric Needs

 Use the calculations below to determine your daily caloric needs.
 Once you have determined your activity level, multiply your body weight in pounds by the given multiplier.
 This will give you an estimate of your daily caloric requirements.

 Note – this is advice for the general population and is not intended for athletes, bodybuilders, those with medical/health conditions, or those under the direction of a doctor/specialist.